fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl07.rst

 Now that the parser knows the precedence of the binary operator, it takes care of all the parsing and AST generation.
-We just need to implement codegen for the assignment operator.
+We just need to implement GenStmt for the assignment operator.
 This looks like:

 .. code-block:: c++

-    Value *BinaryExprAST::codegen() {
+    Value *BinaryExprAST::GenStmt() {
       // Special case '=' because we don't want to emit the LHS as an expression. if (Op == '=') {
         // Assignment requires the LHS to be an identifier.